There are three kinds of criticism

 *

-Critique in all its forms, will not be received on merit, nor on precision.
-It will not simply win by the force of argument and the crystal clarity of Truth.
-Not at all.
-The business of critique concerns persons and requires rhetoric and tact; credibility, the right occasion, intentions and words clearly understood.
-Without which it will confuse and it will be rejected.
+Critique in all its forms, will not be received on merit or on its truth.
+It will not simply win by the truth of fact, by the force of argument and the crystal clarity of precision.
+Not at all!
+The business of critique is highly psychological, an encounter of persons which requires life-energy, a sense of usefulness and purpose, empathy, rhetoric and tact.
+Who speaks to whom, credibility of the critic, the right occasion, intentions and words clearly understood, are as important as content.
+Without meeting the human requirements, critique will confuse and it will be rejected.
 Or, it will do the opposite of what was intended.
+Sincerity and courage without good sense and politeness will misfire.

-When being criticised the urgent thing is to be aware that you are criticised.
-Do not argue with critique, it is not ping pong, handle it.
-Listen and to ask yourself which kind of it you face and why.
-Friendly?
+When criticised, the urgent thing is to become aware that you are in this special life situation of being criticised, instead of just feeling something in your gut.
+Do not rush to argue with critique, it is not ping pong, handle it.
+Listen and ask yourself quickly which kind of it you face and why; Friendly?
 Objective?
 Hostile?
 You give or receive the three modes with a different mind.

 *